From puppets to ghosts – Stories from the road in Rajasthan

 And the journey is the destination

 But standing in the evening on the dunes and watching the sun bid farewell as the camels and locals look upon, I forget all about ghosts and lose myself in the pristine moment.
+I wish I can stay here overnight but then the road calls.
+If you want to experience Camping in Thar Desert in Rajasthan, then you must read this post.

 The evening guys stroke the delicate curves of the Terrano and I look at it fondly as we have shared several moments during the road trip from Jaipur to Jaisalmer, over chai and conversations.
 The silhouette of the car glows in the fading light and a caravan of camels walk past it kicking up a dust storm.